docker/docs/compose/rails.md

 ### Restart the application

-To restart the application:

-1. Run `docker-compose up` in the project directory.
+To restart the application run `docker-compose up` in the project directory.
-2. Run this command in another terminal to restart the database: `docker-compose run web rake db:create`

 ### Rebuild the application